David O'Connor (Egyptologist)

 David Bourke O'Connor (5 February 1938 – 1 October 2022) was an Australian-American Egyptologist who primarily worked in the fields of Ancient Egypt and Nubia.

 O'Connor was the Lila Acheson Wallace Professor Emeritus at New York University's Institute of Fine Art, the Curator Emeritus of the University of Pennsylvania's Egyptian Museum, and the director emeritus of the Abydos Archaeology expedition in Egypt.

-O'Connor was most well known for his work in the excavation of the ancient city of Abydos in Egypt since 1967.
+O'Connor was best known for his work in the excavation of the ancient city of Abydos in Egypt beginning in 1967.

 Early life

 Born in Sydney in 1938, O'Connor's interests in archaeology and ancient history originated when he was a child.
-His initial interest centred around the ancient civilization of Babylon.
-O'Connor built a replica of the city of Babylon out of bricks in a field adjacent to his home, and recreated the Fall of Babylon by setting the field alight during the height of the 1968-69 bushfires in New South Wales.
+His initial interest centered around the ancient civilization of Babylon.
+As a teen, O'Connor built a replica of the city of Babylon out of bricks in a field adjacent to his home, and recreated the Fall of Babylon by setting the field alight during the height of a series bush fires in New South Wales.